lesichkovm/slazy/README.md

 - Upgrades `<img>` tags from a lightweight placeholder (`src`) to the full asset stored in `data-slazy-src` once visible.
 - Replaces background images stored in `data-slazy-url` while optionally resizing the URL to match the element width.
 - Avoids redundant work by tracking queued and completed elements via `data-queue` and the `.slazy-image-loaded` marker class.
+- Supports a configurable prefetch margin so assets can load slightly before entering the viewport.

 ## Installation